 - (1) Committee Chair - (2) Our Board of Directors has determined that Messrs.
-Foster, Steele, Sterrett, Rickertsen and Ullem satisfy the requirements for independence and financial literacy under the rules and regulations of the NYSE and the Securities and Exchange Commission, satisfy the financial sophistication requirements of the NYSE, and qualify as audit committee financial experts as defined under Securities and Exchange Commission rules and regulations. - (3) As of January 1, 2022 Messrs.
-Steele and Ullem replaced Mr. Rickertsen on the Audit & Finance Committee and Dr. Kesner was added to the Compensation & Talent Development Committee.
+Foster, Steele, Sterrett and Ullem satisfy the requirements for independence and financial literacy under the rules and regulations of the NYSE and the Securities and Exchange Commission ("SEC"), satisfy the financial sophistication requirements of the NYSE, and qualify as audit committee financial experts as defined under SEC rules and regulations. - (3) The Board intends to appoint Ms. Harper to the Audit & Finance Committee upon her joining the Board immediately following the 2023 Annual Meeting.
+Ms. Harper satisfies the requirements for independence and financial literacy under the rules and regulations of the NYSE and the SEC and satisfies the financial sophistication requirements of the NYSE. - (4) As of January 2, 2023 Ms. Rahman replaced Dr. Kesner on the Compensation & Talent Development Committee. - (5) The Board intends to appoint Mr. Thomas to each of the Compensation & Talent Development Committee and the Capital Allocation Advisory Committee upon his appointment as a director immediately following the 2023 Annual Meeting. - (6) The Capital Allocation Advisory Committee was formed on November 22, 2022 - (7) Non-voting member who will become a voting member immediately following the 2023 Annual Meeting.